majacQ/sdk/runtime/vm/service/service.md

   // The owner of this function, which can be a Library, Class, or a Function.
   @Library|@Class|@Function owner;

+  // Is this function static?
+  bool static;

+  // Is this function const?
+  bool const;

   // The location of this function in the source code.
   SourceLocation location [optional];